Pascal Payet: Criminal career and escape attempts

 By July 2007, Payet was one of the most closely surveilled prisoners in France and was never kept at the same prison for more than six months.
 He had been officially classified as a "détenu particulièrement surveillé," or a prisoner under especially high surveillance, and placed in solitary confinement.
 Despite these measures, on July 14, 2007, taking advantage of Bastille Day celebrations, four masked men hijacked a helicopter from Cannes – Mandelieu Airport.
 They used it to free Payet from his solitary confinement in a prison in Grasse.
 The helicopter landed some time later at Brignoles, 38 kilometres north-east of Toulon, France, on the Mediterranean coast.
 Payet and his accomplices then fled the scene and the pilot was released unharmed.
 Two days after his escape, a European arrest warrant was issued against him.

-Payet was captured on September 21, 2007, in the town of Mataró, a suburb north of Barcelona in Spain.
-He was transferred to French custody on October 4, 2007, along with two accomplices who had been captured with him, Alain Armato and Farid Ouassou.
+Payet was captured on 21 September 2007, in the town of Mataró, a suburb north of Barcelona in Spain.
+He was transferred to French custody on 4 October 2007, along with two accomplices who had been captured with him, Alain Armato and Farid Ouassou.
 He was then imprisoned in a location which has been kept secret for "security reasons."
-On June 25, 2008, the cour d'assises of the Alpes-Maritimes department sentenced him to 15 years in prison with no chance of early release for a series of armed robberies and assaults against police officers while he evaded custody.
+On 25 June 2008, the cour d'assises of the Alpes-Maritimes department sentenced him to 15 years in prison with no chance of early release for a series of armed robberies and assaults against police officers while he evaded custody.

-On April 8, 2011, the cour d'assises of Bouches-du-Rhône sentenced him to an additional five years of prison for his 2007 escape.
+On 8 April 2011, the cour d'assises of Bouches-du-Rhône sentenced him to an additional five years of prison for his 2007 escape.
 His three accomplices were sentenced to nine, seven and six years.
 Some other prisoners judged complicit in the escape were given lesser sentences.

 In popular culture

-After making headlines around the world for his Hollywood-style helicopter jailbreak, Pascal Payet became the subject of a number of TV shows and articles.
+After making headlines around the world for his Hollywood-style helicopter jailbreak, Payet became the subject of a number of TV shows and articles.
 His latest escape was showcased on the Netflix original White Rabbit Project "Jailbreak" episode, hosted by Grant Imahara, where Payet is portrayed by French actor Thierry Brouard.